What's the difference between a secured and unsecured business overdraft?

 A bank overdraft is an approved ‘line of credit’ that covers your transactions if your bank account balance falls below zero.
 If this happens and you don’t have an overdraft in place, you may be charged ‘account overdrawn fees’.

 Business overdrafts – which are set at an agreed amount – can be used to cover short-term cash flow shortfalls such as when wages are due, suppliers need to be paid, or businesses go through natural seasonal downturns in income.

 With Westpac overdrafts you only pay interest on the overdraft amount you use.

-If you’re looking for between $50K and $250K+, you could consider our secured business overdraft.
+If you’re looking for an amount above $250K, you could consider our secured business overdraft.
 This means we give you access to additional funds in your business transaction account, and you provide security for the overdraft with a specific asset.

 If you choose to offer security for your business overdraft, you will typically pay a lower interest rate on the funds you draw down than if you choose the unsecured business overdraft option.
 Bear in mind that the interest rate is lower because we secure the overdraft using a pre-agreed asset, which we can recover against in the event that you are unable to repay the overdraft.

 If you want a secured business overdraft, we ask you to provide assets such as residential, commercial or rural property, bank guarantees and in some situations, term deposits, inventory or other investments as security.

 Tip: If you’d like to consider other ways to help manage cash flow, pay for new vehicle or equipment purchases find out more in Business loans.

 Our unsecured and secured business overdrafts are ongoing (with no fixed term) and you simply repay what you can, when you can – as long as the overdraft stays under the agreed limit.
 Interest rates are variable, fees apply, and the easiest way to manage your overdraft is through Westpac Online Banking.